jonshall/pe_inspect/README.md

 - script to inspect the PE file

 dependencies.sh
-- script to install dependencies
+- helper script to install dependencies

 ### Limitations